maxutility2011/ezLiveStreaming/README.md

 ![screenshot](diagrams/demo_step1.png)

-Copy the content of [a relative link](sample_live_job_without_drm.json), and paste it under *Live Job Request*.
+Copy the content of [sample_live_job_without_drm.json](sample_live_job_without_drm.json), and paste it under *Live Job Request*.
 Put your S3 bucket name in *S3_output.Bucket* of the live job request, then click the "create" button.
 This will send a create_job request to the api_server to create a new live channel.
 The server response will be shown on the bottom-left corner of the UI which includes the details of the new job.
 You will see a job ID, e.g., "4f115985-f9be-4fea-9d0c-0421115715a1".
 The bottom-right corner will show the essential information needed to set up the live RTMP input feed and to play the live HLS/DASH stream after the live RTMP input is up.
-If you want to enable clear-key DRM, you can copuy-paste the content of [a relative link](sample_live_job.json) to create a protected live channel.
+If you want to enable clear-key DRM, you can copuy-paste the content of [sample_live_job.json](sample_live_job.json) to create a protected live channel.
 Detail of about DRM setup will be explained later.

 ![screenshot](diagrams/demo_step2.png)